syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/dealingwithcolumns.md

 # Dealing with columns

-This section will explain about the customization of SfPikcer Columns.
+This section will explain about the customization of SfPicker Columns.

 ## Adjust Column Width

 SfPicker allows user to adjust the column width by hooking `SfPicker.OnColumnLoaded` event and then check the column using `ColumnLoadedEventArgs.Column` property and then adjust width of column by setting `ColumnLoadedEventArgs.ColumnWidth` property.

-We have prepared below code snippets to demonstrate DateTimePikcer sample using `OnColumnLoaded` event.
+We have prepared below code snippets to demonstrate DateTimePicker sample using `OnColumnLoaded` event.

 {% tabs %}